UPS / NUT Setup¶

 Bug reports or suggestions are always welcome on our friendly forum.

 Rockstor uses the NUT software collection to orchestrate a graceful system shutdown in the presence of mains power failure.
 It does this by continuously monitoring a UPS device to maintain a knowledge of safe power conditions.
-In the event of those conditions changing Email Notifications can be sent and if the critical mains power condition persists the system will be shutdown to avoid an otherwise inevitable power cut affecting the system whilst in a live state.
+In the event of those conditions changing Email alerts can be sent and if the critical mains power condition persists the system will be shutdown to avoid an otherwise inevitable power cut affecting the system whilst in a live state.
 If you are familiar with the terms UPS and NUT then please skip ahead to the Rockstor NUT configuration section.

 What is a UPS¶